 Her personal life, however, was much less rosy.
 Her beloved mother had died earlier in the year and her husband Archie had asked for a divorce so that he could marry the woman he had been having an affair with.

 She may have been near breaking point when, on the evening of the 3rd, she got into her car and drove into the night.

 A search was initiated after she didn’t come home, and her car was found the next morning by a nearby lake.
 Some of her clothes and personal papers were found inside the vehicle, but there were no clues as to where she went.

-Possibly viewing Agatha as an obstacle of his plans to marry his paramour, suspicion fell on Archie, and police tapped his phone and followed his movements closely.
+Possibly viewing Agatha as an obstacle to his plans to marry his paramour, suspicion fell on Archie, and police tapped his phone and followed his movements closely.